-The test structure before and after installation of the walls is illustrated in figures 5.24 and 5.25, respectively.
+The Test structure before and after installation of the walls is illustrated in Figs. 5.24. and 5.25. respectively.
 It comprises a part of the complete structure, made up of full-scale components and erected in the laboratory.
-The test structure as part of the complete structure is illustrated in figure 5.2.
+The test structure as part of the complete structure is illustrated in Fig. 5.2.